Aditya-Darshan-G/Data_Analyst_Agent/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen)

 This project implements a **Data Analyst Agent** that can interpret natural-language questions, fetch or process data, and return structured answers.
 It is designed for the *Tools in Data Science* course (TDS Project 2).
+This used to be deployed on Railway.

 The agent runs as a **web service** and provides an automated workflow that:
 1. Accepts a plain text query (`question.txt`) from the user.